What is Forced Air Heating and Cooling: A Comprehensive Guide

 2. Space Requirements

-Forced air systems require space for the air handler, ducts, and other components, which can be a limitation in smaller homes or buildings.
+Forced air systems require space for the air handler, ducts, and other components, which can be challenging in smaller homes or buildings.
+Careful planning, design, and opting for compact or modular systems can help maximize available space.

 Energy Efficiency and Environmental Impact